Deeds in Texas

 What is a deed?

-A deed is a written instrument that conveys legal and equitable title to real property—the legal term is a “fee simple” interest, meaning the highest level of ownership.
+A deed is a written instrument that conveys legal and equitable title to real property—in most cases this means a fee simple estate which is the highest level of ownership.
 “An absolute or ‘fee simple’ estate is one entitling the owner to the benefits of that estate during his life and descending to his heirs, devisees, and legal representatives on his death.
 One can own a fee simple estate in both legal and equitable property interests.”
 Jackson v.
 Wildflower Prod.
 Co., 505 S.W.3d 80, 88 (Tex.App.—Amarillo 2016, pet. denied).

 A deed (a conveyance) should be distinguished from a contract (a mere promise to convey).
 “A purchaser takes title to real property solely through a deed.
 An instrument that does not operate as a present conveyance of title to real property is a contract to convey rather than a deed.”
 Smith v.
 Davis, No. 12-12-00169-CV, 2013 WL 2424266 (Tex.App.—Tyler 2013, no pet.).